lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 ## Parameters for Static Context Header Compression (SCHC)

 ### SCHC Context initialization
 RRC (Radio Resource Control) protocol is the main tool used to configure the parameters of the Radio link.
-It will configure SCHC and the static context distribution as it has made for RoHC operation.
+It will configure SCHC and the static context distribution as it has made for RoHC operation [TGPP36323].

 ### SCHC Rules
 The network operator in these scenarios defines the number of rules in a context.
 The operator must be aware of the type of IP traffic that the device will carry out.
 Implying that the operator might use provision sets of rules compatible with the use case of the device.
 For devices acting as gateways of other devices, several rules may match the diversity of devices and protocols used by the devices associated with the gateway.
 Meanwhile, simpler devices (for example, an electricity meter) may have a predetermined set of fixed protocols and parameters.
-Additionally, the deployment of IPV4 addresses and IPV6 may force different rules to deal with each case.
+Additionally, the deployment of IPv4 addresses and IPv6 may force different rules to deal with each case.

 ### Rule ID
 There is a reasonable assumption of 9 bytes of radio protocol overhead for these transmission scenarios in NB-IoT, where PDCP uses 5 bytes due to header and integrity protection, and  RLC and MAC use 4 bytes.
 The minimum physical Transport Blocks (TB) that can withhold this overhead value according to 3GPP Release 15 specifications are 88, 104, 120, and 144 bits.
 A transmission optimization may require only one physical layer transmission.
 SCHC overhead should not exceed the available number of effective bits of the smallest physical TB available.
 The packets handled by 3GPP networks are byte-aligned, and therefore the minimum payload possible (including padding) is 8 bits.
-Therefore in order to use the smallest TB, the maximum SCHC is 8 bits.
+Therefore in order to use the smallest TB, the maximum SCHC header is 12 bits.
-These 8 bits must include the Compression Residue in addition to the Rule ID.
+These 12 bits must include the Compression Residue in addition to the Rule ID.
 On the other hand, more complex NB-IoT devices (such as a capillarity gateway) might require additional bits to handle the variety and multiple parameters of higher-layer protocols deployed.
 In that sense, the operator may want to have flexibility on the number and type of rules supported by each device independently, and consequently, these scenarios require a configurable value.
 The configuration may be part of the operation profile agreed together with the content distribution.
-The Rule Id field size may range from 2 bits, resulting in 4 rules to an 8 bits value that would yield up to 256 rules that can be used together with the operators and seems quite a reasonable maximum limit even for a device acting as a NAT.
+The Rule ID field size may range from 2 bits, resulting in 4 rules to an 8 bits value that would yield up to 256 rules that can be used together with the operators and seems quite a reasonable maximum limit even for a device acting as a NAT.
 More bits could be configured, but it should consider the byte-alignment of the expected Compression Residue.
 In the minimum TB size case, 2 bits of Rule Id leave only 6 bits available for Compression Residue.

 <!-- The Rule ID the SCHC identifies are: